seiya1223/techcasestudies/_posts/2016-12-12-PolimiMitreo.md

 ---

-This project focused on the use of IoT technologies to monitor the status of a relevant archaeological site: the Mitreo in the basement of the Circus Maximum in Rome.
+This project focused on the use of IoT technologies to monitor the status of a relevant archaeological site: the Mitreo in the basement of the Circus Maximus in Rome.
 We worked together with Politecnico di Milano, one of the most important universities in Italy, in order to use data gathered from specific sensors installed inside the Mitreo to remotely monitor CO2, vibrations, temperature, and humidity.

 The Mitreo is a sanctuary discovered in the 1930s in good condition during structural work for the Teatro Nazionale dell’Opera.
 Probably built in the second century AD, the large building was modified many times, and in the third century AD, its ground floor became a Mitreo.

-*Mitreo at Circus Maximum - Rome*
+*Mitreo at Circus Maximus - Rome*

 ![DataVisualization]({{ site.baseurl }}/images/PolimiMitreo/mitreoCircusMaximum.jpg)